jonem3/ACS341-Assignment/README.md

 ### Generic Project Setup Instructions

 1. Download `household_energy_data.csv` from the [assignment page](https://vle.shef.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_107288_1&content_id=_6604809_1&mode=reset) ensuring that the file name matches exactly here *(no `(1)`, etc.)*
-2. Save the above file into the `./assignment_docs` at the root of the project
+2. Save the above file into `./assignment_docs` at the root of the project
 3. When the `main.py` file has finished running, there is the option to view all training metrics in Tensorboard.
 This can be achieved by running `tensorboard --logdir logs` in the root folder of the project, and then accessing the link that this command provides

 ### Python Setup Instructions